Control is possible in 2026, but certainty isn’t

 Execution—not strategy—is the bottleneck.

-Control exists, but certainty doesn’t
+2 Control exists, but certainty doesn’t

-Finance leaders express high confidence in foundational capabilities, but less so in emerging and advanced areas:
+Finance leaders express high confidence in foundational capabilities, but less so in emerging and advanced areas.

-Where leaders feel confident:
+Where public sector leaders feel most confident:

-• Forecasting (73%)
+• Forecasting (73% feel confident)

-Future work is being dragged into today
+3 Future work is being dragged into today

 Finance leaders expect to allocate more time and resources to forward-looking disciplines, but operational demands continue to stretch teams thin.